 The plant is built on industrial land adjacent to Station Street, Corio.
-The site borders crude oil storage tanks at the Shell Geelong Refinery.
+The site borders crude oil storage tanks at the Geelong Refinery.

 |Northern Water Plant: Ultrafiltration|